 - Any way he chooses because he’s God.

 Many of us don’t take the time to seek God.
 Or we are ignorant of His character and ways, and so we reject the communication he sends us.
 Rejection, in fact, was the most common reaction of people God spoke to throughout the Bible.
-They rejected the message, and persecuted or killed the messenger, Christ obviously being the most blatant example of this.
+People rejected the message, and persecuted or killed the messenger, Christ obviously being the most blatant example of this.

 Rejection, in fact, was the most common reaction of people God spoke to throughout the Bible.